sarias12/holberton-headphones/README.md

 ### 1. First task: create the header/hero piece
 * [HTML](./0-index.html) and [CSS](./0-styles.css)
-* Let’s start by the Homepage: create the header/hero piece

 ### 2. Second task: create the “What we do…” section
 * [HTML](./1-index.html) and [CSS](./1-styles.css)